computer-geek64/accessible-audio-keyboard/README.md

 ## Acknowledgements
 * **Benjamin Knapp**
-  * This project is dedicated to you.
+  * This is dedicated to you.
 I hope this project will help you find your own voice again.
 * **Christopher Knapp**
   * Project founder
   * Thank you for such an amazing opportunity to help others